 First, do your research.
 Having a solid understanding of the surrogacy process will help your partner appreciate how serious you are about the idea.
 Make sure your resources are providing accurate information.
 Reach out to an agency, like ConceiveAbilities, that can help to educate you.
+Our blog Everything You Need To Know About Surrogacy and its supporting collections will guide you through the process.
+Our How To Become A Surrogate Mother has an in-depth explanation of the surrogate process as well.
+You can also join the Surrogacy Learning Center to connect with others in the surrogate community.

 Next, set aside a specific time to talk to your partner about being a surrogate, ideally a time and place with minimal distractions.